 Yes.
-According to the Rocky Mountain Sunscreen website, all of its sunscreens and lips balms are gluten free.
+According to the Rocky Mountain Sunscreen website, all of its sunscreens and lip balms are gluten-free.

 Yes.
-Thinksport and Thinkbaby says its sunscreens are made without gluten ingredients.
+Thinksport and Thinkbaby say their sunscreens are made without gluten ingredients.
 The company specifically says on its website, “No PABA, parabens, phthalates, BPA, oxybenzone, avobenzone, petroleum, gluten, dairy, or toxic chemicals.”
 You can find thinksport sunscreen on Amazon.

 Certified Gluten-Free Sunscreen Brands